Kellenkjames/RB109/local_variable_scope/example_4.md

 The `example` method invocation passes the String `'hello'` in as an argument on line 13.

 The local variable `i` is initialized and assigned to the Integer `3` on line 5.
-The `do...end` alongside the `loop` method invocation on lines 6-10 defines a block, within which; the `puts` method invocation passes `str` in as an argument. `str` represents a local variable that references the String `'hello'`; the output is the String `'hello'` printed three times each on a newline.
+The `do...end` alongside the `loop` method invocation on lines 6-10 defines a block, within which; the `puts` method invocation passes `str` in as an argument. `str` is a local variable that references the String `'hello'`; the output is the String `'hello'` printed on a newline, three times.

 Within each iteration of the `loop` method invocation; `i` subtracts the Integer `1` and reassigns the value back to `i` on line 8.
 The `loop` method will break if `i` is equal to the Integer `0`; as shown on line 9.
 Since `i` has an initial value of the Integer `3`; the loop will iterate `3` times before breaking.
 The `loop` method invocation returns `nil`.